 Liposuction, also known as lipo or liposcuplture is the science and art of using various surgical techniques to remove fat and help slim, shape and contour specific areas of the body.
 Surgeons use a specialized suction technique to permanently remove deposits of fat cells in order to give you a slimmer or more proportionate figure.
 The term “Liposculpture” is often preferred to “Liposuction” because it implies shaping in addition to simply removing fat.
 Thus, Liposculpture is not just a fat removal procedure, but also a body contouring procedure.
 In addition, Dr. Salemy uses various techniques such as ultrasound energy to help tighten the overlying skin, which enhances the final result.

-This treatment is not the same as other “body contouring” procedures, nor is it intended to be used as a weight loss method.
-While patients can see dramatic results, the truth is that this is not intended to be an alternative to diet, exercise or bariatric surgery.
+This treatment is not the same as other “body contouring” procedures, nor is it intended to be used as a weight loss procedure.
+While liposuction patients can see dramatic results, the truth is that this is not intended to be an alternative to diet, exercise or bariatric surgery.

 Understanding what it can help achieve and determining which body area is right for liposuction can be made easier when armed with the right information.

 If you go into a liposuction surgery with realistic expectations and an understanding of what can and cannot be treated, you are much more likely to be pleased with the end results.

 Liposuction is an extremely versatile surgery.
 Liposuction can be performed on almost any troublesome area of your body and it can even be combined with other surgical procedures like tummy tucks.
 Dr. Salemy can utilize liposuction on the tummy, hips, arms, legs, buttocks, and under the neck to remove excess fat, tighten the skin, and create a result that is in balance with the rest of your body.
 At your consultation in our Seattle office, Dr. Salemy will sit down with you and carefully review your goals.
 He’ll then examine you and provide you a comprehensive plan for how to best achieve the results you desire.

 Here are Some of the Most Popular Places for Patients to Get Liposuction.